 - discover latent talents

-- creativity in one part of our life, opens creativity to other areas
+- creativity in one part of our life opens creativity to other areas

 Here are some easy ways that I have found to begin infusing more creativity:

 Get started with some basic materials.
 Think about your intention for the journal.
 Do you want to record dreams, start a gratitude practice, or explore your inner world?
 Buy a journal and a pen that you love and supports the intention.
 I am a collector of journals with beautiful covers.
 They call to me and inspire me to create within them.
 Sometimes it’s the image or the color, and sometimes it’s the words.
-I rarely write in blue or black and have a wide variety of color, gel, and other kinds of pens.
+I rarely write in blue or black and have a wide variety of colors, gel, and other kinds of pens.

 Coloring Books are another great way to get started.
-They reconnect us with our inner child who used to love crayons and color pencils.
+They reconnect us with our inner child, who used to love crayons and colored pencils.
 Today, there are so many great adult coloring books and materials for you to explore.
 You can find coloring books that are fun, inspirational, as well as soul-searching.
 You will rebuild your muscles for using color to express your moods and inner vision.

 Start tangling.
 Zentangling is a fun, meditative way to build your art journal muscles.
-You can tangle inside of anything and it’s incredibly relaxing.
+You can tangle inside of anything, and it’s incredibly relaxing.

 Don’t overthink this.
 Find your first journal, grab a few supplies you have around the house, and relax and play.
 If what you’re trying feels laborious, try something else until you notice what lights you up and connects you to your five-year-old, playful, spontaneous self.